 Programs for both children and adults build life skills and self-confidence, removing as many barriers to independent living as possible.
 Residential programs such as Durham Adult Supported Housing in North Carolina stress life skills education, so that adults with mental illnesses may live successfully within their communities.
 School Based Behavioral Health Services in Philadelphia works with children so they can successfully return to and participate in their local schools.

-RHD prides itself on creative approaches to complex challenges, such as Compeer of Suburban Philadelphia, which matches mental health consumers with trained community volunteers, building friendships that bring support, encouragement and growth to both the consumer and the volunteer.
+RHD prides itself on creative approaches to complex challenges.
 All the programs listed below assist individuals with behavioral health issues.
 Please click on the links for more information.

 'All I wanted was to live a normal life'

 Supported Adult Living Teams (SALT) are an example of RHD's dedication to innovative and creative thinking that finds approaches that work.
 SALT provides flexible services to individuals with severe mental illness, helping them attain independence and freedom.
 Read about Mia and Joe and the great success stories at SALT.

 RHD’s behavioral health programs provide flexible supports that address the ever changing needs of consumers and include support for family members and input for service design from consumers, their families and advocates.

 For more information, please contact Mark Whiteman at

 You can find a program to fit your needs from our list at the bottom of this page.